TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DNSUsage.md

 ```

 ## DESCRIPTION
-This function is used to query an IP Address against the BloxOneDDI IPAM and return any records associated with that IP.
+This function is used to query an IP Address against the Universal DDI IPAM and return any records associated with that IP.

 ## EXAMPLES